-Labour ’99 percent certain’ to beat Blair’s 1997 election landslide: Poll
+Major polls predict Starmer’s Labour on course for stunning UK election win

 “Should Labour win a predicted landslide, then parallels to [Tony] Blair’s victory [in] 1997 will be drawn.

-“However, the situation is much more difficult than that inherited by Blair … The economy was booming in 1997, whereas it has seen sluggish growth at best recently.
+“However, the situation is much more difficult than that inherited by Blair. … The economy was booming in 1997, whereas it has seen sluggish growth at best recently.
 Prices remain high following record inflation,” James told Al Jazeera.
 “There is large government debt, which will make spending on cash-strapped public services difficult.”

 But as six weeks of campaigning draws to a close, Labour is taking nothing for granted and urging Britons to vote.